-- (iii) continue to develop and improve his or her professional abilities throughout the course of employment with the University. - (iv) contribute to the governance of the constituent faculty with which he or she is affiliated and the University in general, including but not limited to: - (a) developing of academic programs and curricula - (b) fulfilling committee assignments - (c) advising and mentoring of colleagues. - (v) devote professional energies to activities that further the goals and the reputation of the University and share in the responsibilities of the faculty to the University, the local community, and society at large. - (vi) disclose fully and promptly any commitments or potential conflicts of interest in accordance with the policies of the University. - (vii) comply with all applicable laws while on University premises or in connection with University functions or duties; and - (viii) comply with University policies. - 2.
-Each special member of the University Faculty shall: - (i) conduct all professional activities required of him or her, including teaching, research, or other advanced creative activity and/or service with competence, intellectual honesty, and in accordance with high ethical standards. - (ii) carry out all teaching, research, or other advanced creative activity and service obligations as required under the terms of his or her faculty appointment. - (iii) disclose fully and promptly any commitments or potential conflicts of interest in accordance with the policies of the University. - (iv) comply with all applicable laws while on University premises or in connection with University functions or duties; and - (v) comply with University policies.
+- (iii) continue to develop and improve his or her professional abilities throughout the course of employment with the University. - (iv) contribute to the governance of the constituent faculty with which he or she is affiliated and the University in general, including but not limited to: - (a) developing of academic programs and curricula - (b) fulfilling committee assignments - (c) advising and mentoring of colleagues. - (v) devote professional energies to activities that further the goals and the reputation of the University and share in the responsibilities of the faculty to the University, the local community, and society at large. - (vi) disclose fully and promptly any commitments or potential conflicts of interest in accordance with the policies of the University. - (vii) comply with all applicable laws while on University premises or in connection with University functions or duties; and - (viii) comply with University policies as referenced in the Faculty Handbook - 2.
+Each special member of the University Faculty shall: - conduct all professional activities required of him or her, including teaching, research, or other advanced creative activity and/or service with competence, intellectual honesty, and in accordance with high ethical standards. - (ii) carry out all teaching, research, or other advanced creative activity and service obligations as required under the terms of his or her faculty appointment. - (iii) disclose fully and promptly any commitments or potential conflicts of interest in accordance with the policies of the University. - (iv) comply with all applicable laws while on University premises or in connection with University functions or duties; and - (v) comply with University policies as referenced in the Faculty Handbook. - 3.
+University policies that apply to members of the University Faculty shall be referenced in the Faculty Handbook and updated by the Secretary of the University Faculty at least annually; - (i) University policies that require the process set out in Article IX of Chapter 2 (review by the Faculty Senate, approval by the Faculty Senate and adoption by the University Faculty) shall appear in Chapter 2 of the Faculty Handbook as described in Introduction, above;